Jackson Township, New Jersey: Public safety departments

+Advanced life support EMS (i.e., paramedics or "Mobile Intensive Care Units"), is provided by hospital providers under a statewide system mandated by the New Jersey Department of Health and Senior Services.
+Jackson Township was previously served primarily by MONOC paramedic units.
+On April 1, 2020, MONOC was out of business and RWJ Mobile Healthcare assumed responsibility for providing ALS service to Jackson Township.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 312.39 mi of roadways, of which 201.70 mi were maintained by the municipality, 101.77 mi by Ocean County and 8.92 mi by the New Jersey Department of Transportation.

 Interstate 195 is a major artery that travels through the northern section of Jackson (Jackson is the only municipality in Ocean County that hosts any interstate).
-While the expressway travels into Howell and Millstone Townships, it is also a vital link for Six Flags since it provides direct connections to the Garden State Parkway, New Jersey Turnpike (Interstate 95) and Interstate 295.
+While the expressway travels into Howell Township and Millstone Township, it is also a vital link for Six Flags since it provides direct connections to the Garden State Parkway, New Jersey Turnpike (Interstate 95) and Interstate 295.

-CR 526, CR 527, CR 528, CR 537, CR 547, and CR 571 pass through the township.
-CR 539 also passes through the township, but in the southwest corner, for less than half a mile.
+County Route 526, County Route 527, County Route 528, County Route 537, County Route 547, and County Route 571 pass through the township.
+County Route 539 also passes through the township, but in the southwest corner, for less than half a mile.

 Public transportation

 The Monmouth Ocean Middlesex Line a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network.
-Jackson township would be a potential stop for the 'MOM' Line.
+Jackson Township would be a potential stop for the "MOM" Line.

-As of 2021, NJ Transit provides Jackson bus service on the 317 line between Philadelphia and the Jersey Shore, and seasonal express service on the 308 line between Great Adventure and Midtown Manhattan's Port Authority Bus Terminal.
-Nearby Howell connects to Port Authority with frequent service on the 139 line and its 130, 132, 136 variants, and connects to Newark Liberty Airport on the 67 line.
-Nearby Lakewood also connects to Toms River and Atlantic City on the 559 line.
+As of 2021, NJ Transit provides Jackson bus service on the 317 line between Philadelphia and the Jersey Shore, and seasonal express service on the 308 line between Six Flags Great Adventure and Midtown Manhattan's Port Authority Bus Terminal.
+Nearby Howell Township connects to Port Authority with frequent service on the 139 line and its 130, 132, 136 variants, and connects to Newark Liberty International Airport on the 67 line.
+Nearby Lakewood Township also connects to Toms River and Atlantic City on the 559 line.